 Django, launched in 2005 is a part of well-known websites today, including Instagram, Nextdoor, BitBucket, Disqus, Pinterest, and more.
-The Python based framework supports reusability, rapid development, less code and low coupling.
+The Python-based framework supports reusability, rapid development, less code and low coupling.
 The main Django distribution includes a number of applications, which simplifies development to an extent.
 This includes an extensible authentication system, built-in mitigation for web attacks (like SQL injection, cross-site scripting, password cracking etc.).

 Tensorflow is a machine learning framework by Google, meant for creating Deep Learning models.
 Deep Learning, a subclass of ML deals with Artificial Neural Networks (ANN) that makes a system learn and progressively improve with experiences.
-Tensorflow is based on computational graph, having a network of nodes.
-Each node is an operation, running some function, which could a simple mathematical calculation or a complex multivariate analytics.
+Tensorflow is based on a computational graph, having a network of nodes.
+Each node is an operation, running some function, which could be a simple mathematical calculation or complex multivariate analytics.

-While a number of brands are putting-in their trust in this ML framework (like Dropbox, Twitter, Uber, Intel etc.), Google itself utilizes the power of TensorFlow in many of its services.
+While a number of brands are putting their trust in this ML framework (like Dropbox, Twitter, Uber, Intel etc.), Google itself utilizes the power of TensorFlow in many of its services.
 This includes Google Recognition, Google Search, Google Photos, etc. This mature framework is a part of small and large scale AI development projects.

-“According to Stack Overflow survey results 2018, machine learning is one of the important trends in software development industry.
-Languages and frameworks associated with ML are on rise, and developers working in these areas are high in demand.”
+“According to Stack Overflow survey results 2018, machine learning is one of the important trends in the software development industry.
+Languages and frameworks associated with ML are on the rise, and developers working in these areas are high in demand.”
 (Click to Tweet)

-- As compared to other cross platform native development platforms in the market, Xamarin has the most stable and updated SDK.
+- As compared to other cross-platform native development platforms in the market, Xamarin has the most stable and updated SDK.
 Also, Xamarin integrates well with Azure, which gives the benefit of developing advanced and secure cloud backend for the apps.

 Spark is an open-source, micro framework, meant for creating web applications in Kotlin and Java.
-Spark was open-sourced in the year 2011 and its new version Spark 2.0 was launched for use in the year 2014, which was primarily centered on the Java 8 lambda philosophy.
+Spark was open-sourced in the year 2011 and its new version Spark 2.0 was launched for use in the year 2014, which was primarily centred on the Java 8 lambda philosophy.

-The Java Virtual Machine (JVM), one of the biggest programming ecosystems has got a number of java web frameworks.
+The Java Virtual Machine (JVM), one of the biggest programming ecosystems, has got a number of java web frameworks.
 However, java web development has always been cumbersome.
 For those who love JVM but don’t want the frameworks or verbose code, Spark is the solution.